christopheSeeka/dapp-monkey/README.md

 # monkey-dapp
-Monkey test for invokescript transactions, this is an early version 0.1
+Monkey test for invokescript transactions, this is an experimental tools in a very early version 0.1 Only use it if you understand what it does and the limitations.

 ## Simple monkey invokeScript transaction testing